coolsamson7/inject/README.md

 I wanted to learn Swift so i decided to try something easy as a start:-)

-`Inject` is a dependency injection container for Swift that picks up the basic `Spring` ideas as far as they are possible to be implemented ( mainly due to poor reflection support ) and adds a fluent interface for those who don't like xml.
+`Inject` is a dependency injection container for Swift that picks up the basic `Spring` ideas - as far as they are possible to be implemented due to missing reflection features - but in addition offers several configuration possibilities:
+* configuration with xml files
+* fluent interface depending on reflection features
+* fluent interface applying closure functions ( without the need for reflection anymore )

-Let's look at an example first ( included in the repository )
+Let's look at an xml example first ( included in the repository )

 Here is a sample configuration file `sample.xml` that will demonstrate most of the features
 ```xml